lonerapier/lonerapier.github.io/content/thoughts/rl.md

 \end{align}
 $$

 Take a real sample, measure return $G_{t}$, and move towards direction in parameter space that increases the probability of taking the action $A_{t}$ in future visits to state $S_{t}$.
 Increment is proportional to return and inversely proportional to action probability.
-Reason for latter is because otherwise action with high probability are favoured over low probability actions.
+Reason for latter is because otherwise action with high probability are favored over low probability actions.

 Algorithm:
 1. Input: policy $\pi(a|s,\theta)$, step-size $\alpha$